chef-cft/chef-examples/examples/WorkstationWriteBasicCookstyle.md

-# How-to - Write a basic Cookstyle Rule
+# How-to - Write a Basic Cookstyle Rule

 This guide will provide a basic introduction to writing and installing custom Cookstyle rules.